Though God Never Changes, the Bible Shows Us How Our Interaction with Him Has

 Now, for the first time since Adam and Eve left the garden, the people have specific directives for how God expects them to act and connect with him.

-Kings and Prophets: Starting with Saul, the people have their first king, effectively pushing God aside as their ruler.
-The era of kings reaches its pinnacle with David.
+7. Kings and Prophets: Starting with Saul, the people have their first king, effectively pushing God aside as their ruler.
+The age of kings sees its pinnacle with David.
 Then it diminishes insignificance over the centuries that follow until Israel and later Judah are conquered and deported.

-The work of the prophets coincides with the era of the kings.
+The work of most of the prophets coincides with the age of the kings.

 Despite the dismal time, God is at work, which we see mostly in the Apocrypha (scripture that not all Bibles include).
 This prepares for the arrival of Jesus.